GrahamDumpleton/mod_wsgi/docs/user-guides/virtual-environments.rst

     WSGIDaemonProcess myapp python-path=/some/path/project

-This option would be in addition to the ``python-home`` option used to specify where the Pythom virtual environment is located.
+This option would be in addition to the ``python-home`` option used to specify where the Python virtual environment is located.

 If you are using embedded mode, you can use the ``WSGIPythonPath`` directive::